coyotespike/coyotespike.github.io/_posts/2016-06-24-SynthesisofForm.md

 For instance, if you're going to design a teakettle, you would like it to heat easily, to hold heat well, to feel good when you pick up, to hold about the right amount of water, to be easily stored, to not steam up your cabinets, to be easy to clean, to cost a reasonable amount, and so on.

-We group these requirements under "economics," "safety," "aesthetics."
+Mentally, we group these requirements under categories: "economics," "safety," "aesthetics."

-That sounds like a good thing, but unfortunately we use these concepts just because they're in the common vocabulary, not because they're particularly well-tuned to the specifics of the problem at hand.
+Trying to optimize for these categories sounds like a good thing, but unfortunately we use these concepts just because they're in the common vocabulary, not because the categories particularly well-tuned to the specifics of the problem at hand.

 These crudely-cut concepts tempt us to consider cheapness or safety or whatever but not less-easily-articulated desires, and they tempt us to optimize the easily-measured, the easily-communicated, the easily-considered.

 This is not a good process of design.